apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitLab.md

 - `read_user`
 - `read_repository`

-And GitLab users have five permissions in the group: Guest, Reporter, Developer, Master, Owner.
-You can check your user permission level at In `Max role` column of `Project information -> Menbers`.
-If you are a Guest role, you can only create issues and post comments, but you cannot read or write the repository.
+You also have to double-check your GitLab user permission settings.

+1. Go to the Project information -> Members page of the GitLab projects you wish to collect.
+2. Check your role in this project from the Max role column.
+Make sure you are not the Guest role, otherwise, you will not be able to collect data from this project.

 ###### Rate Limit